LewisBrown2204/Intune-Management/README.md

 # ![PowerShell App Deployment Toolkit Logo](AppDeployToolkitLogo.png)
+### Custom PSADT for use with Intune - includes ServiceUI.exe
 ### What is the PowerShell App Deployment Toolkit?

 The PowerShell App Deployment Toolkit provides a set of functions to perform common application deployment tasks and to interact with the user during a deployment.
 It simplifies the complex scripting challenges of deploying applications in the enterprise, provides a consistent deployment experience and improves installation success rates.